aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 After a horse archer issues the Retreat_Ready_War_Cry they enter the "Waiting to Lure" state.
 He would expertly attach his bow to his mount and pull his scimitar, then he would do something really brave.
-He draw the attention of an enemy officer and somehow convince him that he was scared and incompetent, that his unit's will was broken.
+He draws the attention of an enemy officer and somehow convinces him that he was scared and incompetent, that his unit's will was broken.
 While in the waiting to lure state, he would act like a father who is being chased by his children.
 He would pretend that they could actually catch him if they only just tried a little bit harder.